Wildlife Interpretive Specialist/ GA Project WILD assistant coordinator

 GA Department of Natural Resources- Wildlife Resources Division

 Amber Barrow has been working for the Department of Natural Resources since 2011 as an environmental educator at the Charlie Elliott Wildlife Center in Mansfield, GA.
 She also is a hunter education instructor who teaches at day programs and overnight youth hunting events.
 She has a bachelor's degree in Biology with a minor in Chemistry from Berry College.
 Amber grew up fishing with her family but started out learning about hunting at the age of 14.
 Her grandfather taught her about small game hunting for rabbits and squirrels.
 Later in college, her boyfriend (later to be husband) taught her about falconry and using hawks and other birds of prey to hunt squirrels, rabbits, and other small game.
 She fell in love with sport and continues to learn more each and every day about the hunting and its history.
 She loves to cook all kinds of wild game recipes and loves trying new things while outdoors.
-She currently goes small game and bird hunting with her husband, loves fly fishing and a is licensed falconer in Georgia.
+She currently goes small game and bird hunting with her husband, loves fly fishing and is licensed falconer in Georgia.
 She currently flies 3 harris hawks.